 There’s even an option to add a supplementary £55 wine pairing, with all your courses paired with a glass of vino, that’s chosen and enthusiastically served by chap-in-charge, Harry.
 Well, wine not?

-At this point we should also note just how sweet this little barge is inside as well as out.
+At this point we should also note just how lovely this little barge is, inside as well as out.
 Just look at their charming interior.
 It’s a downright miracle that the dedicated chefs working onboard manage to serve up such high-quality grub from inside the cramped galley kitchen, day-in, day-out.

-We should mention though, that canalside is not exactly lit up like the Southbank during the evenings, so (during the autumn and winter night sailings) you should expect to see rather less of the world passing by.
-The darkness does make the low, long Maida Hill tunnel even spookier, though!
+We should mention though, that canal isn’t exactly lit up like the South Bank during the evenings, so (on autumn and winter night sailings) you should expect to see rather less of the world passing by.
+The darkness does make the low, long Maida Hill tunnel even spookier, though.
 Alternatively, if you’d rather fully enjoy the greenery of Regents Park in the daylight, you can join them for a lunchtime sail on Saturdays and Sundays.
 There’s no premium for picking a lunch or dinner spot either, so you’re free to make the choice based entirely on personal preference.
 Hooray for not being forced to eat at lunchtime in a bid to save £15!

 Location: The Prince Regent, Sheldon Square, W2 6PY.
 Nearest station is Paddington.
 See it on Google Maps.

 Opening hours: Saturdays and Sundays 12.30-4pm, Closed on Mondays, Tuesdays and Wednesdays 12-2.30pm and then 6.30-11pm, Thursdays and Fridays 12-2.30pm.

 Price: £45 for a five-course set lunch or dinner.
 Wine starts at £24 a bottle, a pint costs £4.50 and cocktails range from £8.50 to £10.50.